Analyzing Your Score Report

 In other words, “Wait, what the hell did I do wrong?! 😭” Just like when your girlfriend gets upset with you and now you must investigate the reason.

-I hope the following gives you an idea of how to plan your rematch with the bar exam.
+Becoming aware of your errors can give you better ideas on how to plan your rematch with the bar exam.

 General guidelines for bar exam score report analysis